eschwartz/eschwartz.github.io/_drafts/wire-and-almondjs.md

 </script>
 {% endhighlight %}

 Generally I would use the [Almond.js](https://github.com/jrburke/almond) AMD shim to accomplish this.
-I just include Almond.js in my optimized build, then wrap it like so:
+Almond replaces RequireJS's asynchrnous `require` method with a synchronous version.

 {% highlight javascript %}

-(function(root) {
-  // Almond.js included here
+// Almond.js included here...

-  // My library included here
+// My library included here...

+// Requie
-  root.myLib = {
+window.myLib = {
   TheAppImWorkingOn: require('app')
 }
-}(window));

 {% endhighlight %}

 This gives me the best of both worlds: I have a repo with AMD modules for developers using RequireJS, and a traditional "global vars" library for users who don't want to mess with the whole AMD thing.

 ## Wire.js: why won't you play nicely with Almond.js?

-I had been using this Almond.js setup for my [Aeris.js](https://github.com/hamweather/aerisjs) without problem.
-But then I tried to use Almond.js together on a project with Wire.js --- not happening.
+I use Almond.js as part of the build process for the open source [Aeris.js](https://github.com/hamweather/aerisjs) library without problem.
+But when I tried to use Almond.js together on a project with Wire.js, and everything collapses.
 Almond.js failed to require the module, and I had no access to the global library objects.

 This was really a bummer.
 Of course, I waited until large portions of the library were written until attempting a build.
 Ever try telling your boss, "yes, all of my tasks are done -- I just can't deliver anything this sprint"?

 I couldn't for the life of me figure out what was going on.
-At this point, Almond.js was some kind of magical synchronizing fairy in my mind, and I had already spent too many nights crying over RequireJS build configurations.
+To be honest, I did'n't completely grok the libraries I was working with: Almond.js was some kind of magical synchronizing fairy in my mind, and I had already spent too many nights crying over RequireJS build configurations.
 I was done.
-I threw in an ugly work-around using the full RequireJS library in builds, and brushed it off my shoulders.
+I ended up including the full RequireJS library in my builds, using an ugly work-around to hide the asynchronous logic from the end-user.

 ## The culprit: the wire!
 AMD plugin

-After a few months of living with an embarrassing hack, I woke one morning and realized my problem: the `wire!` AMD plugin.
+After a few months of living with an embarrassing hack, I woke up one morning and realized my problem: the `wire!` AMD plugin.
 Let's look back at how we used this:

  {% highlight javascript %}
  define(['wire!context/myApp.js'], function(ctx) {